BouchardLab/pyuoi/paper/paper.md

 algorithms, encompassing regression, classification, and dimensionality reduction.
-In order to better facilitate its usage, `PyUoI`'s API is structured similarly to the `scikit-learn` package, which is a commonly used Python machine learning library [@sklearn_api].
-Additionally, because the UoI framework is naturally scalable, `PyUoI` is equipped with `mpi4py` functionality to parallelize model fitting on large datasets.
+In order to better facilitate its usage, `PyUoI`'s API is structured similarly to the `scikit-learn` package, which is a commonly used Python machine learning library [@scikit-learn; @sklearn_api].

+The UoI framework operates by fitting many models across resamples of the dataset and across a set of regularization parameters.
+Thus, since these fits can be performed in parallel, the UoI framework is naturally scalable. `PyUoI` is equipped with `mpi4py` functionality to parallelize model fitting on large datasets [@dalcin2005].

 # Background